About Me

 • Hot Jupiter Dynamics

-Currently, I work with Emily Rauscher using 3D climate models of hot Jupiters to better understand their dynamics and generate observables from these models to compare to observations.
+I worked with Emily Rauscher using 3D climate models of WASP-121 b to better understand their dynamics and generate observables from these models to compare to observations.
 This lets us probe the extreme dynamics these worlds have, such as superrotational winds and large scale magnetic drag.

 • The Rossiter-McLaughlin Effect